 Andy's programs infuse wisdom through the cultivation of listening skills which validate respect and humility.
 Students who learn graciousness and empathy turn those principles into words and acts of kindness.
 This has a huge impact on changing the culture and climate of their lives in school, at home and in their community.

 Listening is a cornerstone of all human interaction.
 Attentive listening fosters change in peoples’ attitudes toward themselves and others, developing emotional maturity and balance.
-The Chinese character TING (see image below) translates as the active verb "to listen."
-It embodies the process by which we learn to integrate 5 elements when listening intently.

 STUDENT FEEDBACK: "Dear Mr. Wasserman - Before you came to our school I was limited to playing clarinet and singing.
 You taught me so much more.
 Now I am always listening to all kinds of music and the silence."

 Click TRACK button to get current and upcoming live stream concert updates for Andy Wasserman music events at Bands-In-Town

 MISSION STATEMENT - PART TWO: The circle of cultural heritage transmission

 Cultural arts have the power to act as an enduring force for positive change.
 Wasserman's primary objective is to nurture a broader awareness and deeper appreciation of humanity's cultural legacies.
 He achieves this by mixing accessible Western and non-Western music, employing an abundant array of acoustic and electronic instruments.